bandanna2k/parkrun-stats/README.md

 - Add event not run this weekend

-- Remove unnecessary duplicate classes that do the same thing.
-MostEventRecord???
-AttendanceRecord???

 - Most runs at a single event

 - Most runs at each course.
 Needs CSS tidy up.

 - Add missing parkruns

-- Nice way to run DAO tests

 ## Ideas